Educational Psychology Service

 What does the service provide?

-• Training at a school, area and county level including:
+• Training at a school, area and authority level including:

-For example ELSA Emotional Literacy Support Assistants, Growth Mindset, Mindfulness, Anxiety, Whole School and more specific School Methods for Specific ALN, Attachment and Developmental Trauma, Communication and Interaction Difficulties.
+• ELSA Emotional Literacy Support Assistants, Growth Mindset, Mindfulness, Emotional Based School Avoidance (EBSA), Anxiety, Whole School and more specific School Methods for Specific ALN, Attachment and Developmental Trauma, Communication and Interaction Difficulties.

-• Consult with parents and key staff at the school at an individual or group level to promote change and development.
+• Where possible, consult with parents and key staff within the school at individual or group level to promote change and development

 • Use Person-Centred Planning methods

-• Input from Designated Senior Educational Psychologist for specialist fields.
+• A designated Senior Educational Psychologist input for specialist areas

 Who's in the team?